amanjot-git/amanjot-git/README.md

 ----------
 Hi 👋

-As a data analyst at a nonprofit organization dedicated to supporting individuals with visual impairments, I bring a Bachelor of Engineering in Computer Science from Chitkara University and over 10 years of experience in teaching coding languages and bringing data analytics to the table.
+As a data analyst at a nonprofit organization dedicated to supporting individuals with visual impairments, I bring a Masters of Engineering in Computer Science from Chitkara University and over 10 years of experience in teaching coding languages and bringing data analytics to the table.

 Driven by an insatiable curiosity and a solid foundation in critical thinking, my career has been centered around solving complex problems.
 I specialize in using Python for tasks ranging from data collection and wrangling to analysis and visualization, ensuring that insights are not only comprehensive but also accessible to all.